-Our lives are increasingly digital — how did we get by without our smartphones? — but prolonged usage of digital devices increases our exposure to harmful blue light, which can lead to digital eye strain and even trouble sleeping.
+Our lives are increasingly digital — how did we get by without our smartphones? — but prolonged usage of digital devices increases our exposure to blue light.

 — Don’t use your devices before bedtime.
-Research shows blue light exposure can keep you from getting a good night’s sleep.
+Research shows spending time on your devices before sleeping can keep you from getting a good night’s sleep.

 — Take breaks from your devices.
 Follow the 20-20-20 rule to reduce your risk of digital eye strain symptoms.
 The rule?
 Every 20 minutes, take 20 seconds to look 20 feet away.

-Computer glasses have lens treatments that “block or filter out blue light,” says optometrist Suzanne Kim of the MEDARVA Low Vision Center in Richmond, Virginia.
+Blue light glasses have lens treatments that “filter out blue light,” says optometrist Suzanne Kim of the MEDARVA Low Vision Center in Richmond, Virginia.

-“The lenses reduce the amount of blue light entering the eye,” making work on digital screens safer and more comfortable to the eyes, she adds.
+“The lenses reduce the amount of blue light entering the eye,” making work on digital screens more comfortable to the eyes, she adds.

 What to look for in computer glasses